 Pratt Institute School of Information’s Master of Science in Library and Information Science program prepares students to become librarians, archivists and other information professionals.
-We are not only the oldest Library and Information Science program in North America (since 1890) but also most distinctive.
+We are not only the oldest Library and Information Science program in North America (since 1890) but one of the most distinctive.

-Our work is situated within the context of NYC arts, culture and technology communities, and all of our courses are offered face-to-face in Manhattan, which adds up to unique learning experience.
+We foster an experiential learning environment that specializes in information in the context of arts, culture and technology.
+We are committed to teaching and learning in a face-to-face environment, with all of our classes offered from our Manhattan headquarters.
 Our graduates go on to have successful careers in the information field.
 Some findings from our graduating student survey and alumni survey include:

 97% of graduates would recommend Pratt School of Information to a friend, colleague, or family member interested in pursuing a Master’s degree.1